bioc/rifi/README.md

 ## Input

-The input is a summarizedExperiment data containing the RNA-seq or microarray time series data from rifampicin treated microorganisms, including all potential replicates, column wise as relative intensities (assay), e.g, Table 1 shows an example input.
+The input is a summarizedExperiment data format containing the RNA-seq or microarray time series data from rifampicin treated microorganisms, including all potential replicates, column wise as relative intensities (assay), e.g, Table 1 shows an example input.

   0       | ... | 20       | 0      | 1   |    |